hassaanvt/E-commerce_Sales/README.md

 5. Add slicers for quarter and state filters.
 ________________________________________
 Key Insights:
-•	Total Sales: 438K with 37K Profit and 5615 units sold.
+1.Total Sales: 438K with 37K Profit and 5615 units sold.
-•	Clothing dominates sales volume (63%), followed by electronics and furniture.
+2.Clothing dominates sales volume (63%), followed by electronics and furniture.
-•	Maharashtra leads in total sales, with notable contributions from Madhya Pradesh and Uttar Pradesh.
+3.Maharashtra leads in total sales, with notable contributions from Madhya Pradesh and Uttar Pradesh.
-•	COD is the most popular payment mode (44%), followed by UPI and debit card.
+4.COD is the most popular payment mode (44%), followed by UPI and debit card.
-•	Printers and bookcases generate the highest profit margins among sub-categories.
+5. Printers and bookcases generate the highest profit margins among sub-categories.